About

 Entrance to The Graduate Center By Alex Irklievski (CC BY-SA 4.)

+Founded in 2014 at The Graduate Center of City University of New York (CUNY), the Center for Integrated Language Communities (CILC) focuses on the teaching and learning of languages other than English, with a special focus on community colleges and minority serving institutions.
 CILC is one of sixteen national Language Resource Centers (LRC).
 These centers, first established by the U.S. Department of Education in 1990, share the common goal of developing resources to strengthen foreign language education in the U.S.

-Completed Projects
+Completed Projects 2014-2018

-• The Heritage Arabic eBook project (HAeB) developed materials and curated resources for the teaching of Arabic to heritage language learners.
+• The Heritage Arabic eBook (HAeB) project developed materials and curated resources for the teaching of Arabic to heritage language learners.
 Materials and resources were designed with the goal of advancing sociolinguistic awareness and developing proficiency and literacy in colloquial and Modern Standard Arabic.

-• The Writing Proficiency of Heritage Language Learners project (WPHLL) investigated the writing proficiency of heritage language learners and disseminated research-based pedagogical recommendations.
+• The Writing Proficiency of Heritage Language Learners (WPHLL) project investigated the writing proficiency of heritage language learners and disseminated research-based pedagogical recommendations.
 This project has produced biographical and linguistic profiles of heritage writers of Chinese, Korean, and Spanish, research findings on the relationship between writing proficiency and biographical data, as well as recommendations for the teaching of writing to heritage language learners at Intermediate and Advanced levels of proficiency.

-• The Heritage Telecollaboration project (HT) developed materials and compiled resources for integrating telecollaborative projects—domestic or international—into heritage and mixed heritage/L2 courses.
+• The Heritage Telecollaboration (HT) project developed materials and compiled resources for integrating telecollaborative projects—domestic or international—into heritage and mixed heritage/L2 courses.
 This project produced sample telecollaborative modules for the teaching of Chinese and Spanish in heritage and mixed heritage/L2 courses and provides consultations and on-demand workshops to facilitate the integration of telecollaborative pedagogies into existing courses.

-• In Fall 2017, CILC launched Teleplaza (Tpz)External link., a portal that supports telecollaborative connections among heritage Spanish and Latinx Studies courses at the college level within the United States.
+• In Fall 2017, CILC launched the Teleplaza (Tpz)External link.project, a portal that supports telecollaborative connections among heritage Spanish and Latinx Studies courses at the college level within the United States.
 Through Teleplaza, instructors partner with instructors at other institutions to implement telecollaborative projects in their courses by proposing their own telecollaborative projects or responding to another instructor’s call for partnership.

 UA-90850314-1G-64ZBJ30JJF